hbons/SparkleShare/SparkleShare/Mac/README.md

 To create the <tt>SparkleShare.app</tt>, make sure the project is focused, select <tt>Project</tt> from the menu bar and click <tt>"Create Mac Installer..."</tt>.
 Make sure to select <tt>Don't link assemblies</tt>.

 Save the <tt>SparkleShare.app</tt> somewhere.
-Copy `SparkleShare/Mac/config` to `SparkleShare.app/Contents/MonoBundle/config` (adjust the paths to where you saved the .app):
+We need to copy some files over:

 ```
 cp SparkleShare/Mac/config SparkleShare.app/Contents/MonoBundle/config
 cp /Library/Frameworks/Mono.framework/Versions/Current/lib/libintl.dylib SparkleShare.app/Contents/Resources
 ```

+**Note:** Adjust `SparkleShare.app/Contents/Resources` to where you saved the bundle.

-Now you have a working bundle that you can run.
+Now you have a working bundle that you can run by double-clicking.